V01D-ST3R/Zynthian-4-Pinn/README.md

 I'm not sure if this will work for the Micro-SD slot but don't see why it wouldn't.

-I am currently booting Pinn Multiboot with a 256GB Samsung Micro-SD with USB adapter "New PRO Plus + USB Reader"
+I'm currently booting Pinn Multiboot with a 256GB Samsung Micro-SD with USB adapter "New PRO Plus + USB Reader"

+*Check back the README.md for any future changes.*

 # **Link to the Zynthian OS folder:**